-In today’s post, we’ll take a look at the thirty best free plugins ever made.
-We’ll give you a review of their most impressive features and help you decide which ones to download in 2021.
+In today’s post, we’ll take a look at the thirty best free plugins for Drum & Bass in 2021 and give you a review of their most impressive features as well.

-So, what are the best free VST plugins for 2021?
+So, what are the best free VST plugins for Drum & Bass?

 In 2021 you can’t miss Sonic Anomaly’s Transpire, a CPU-friendly transient shaper.
 Also, Ignite Amps’ PTEq-X is the best free Pultec plugin out there.
 FloorFish, by Fishphones, will improve your workflow, and Hvoya’s granulizer, Ribs, will blow your mind.
 Furthermore, Creative Intent’s Temper has the best distortion algorithm.